 We are doing all we can to maintain our usual applicant services, but working remotely may result in some delays.
 If you have questions about your application, please contact the Admissions Office.

-- 3. I’m due to start my PhD in May.
-Can I still come?
+- 3. I’m trying to decide whether to accept my offer from Sussex.
+Can I still visit?

 - 4. I’m worried because my exams have been cancelled.

 We understand that you have been working towards your academic qualifications so you can continue your education at university.

 Following the UK, and many other countries’ decisions to close schools, colleges and universities, we realise many of you will have disrupted studies and your final exams and assessments may have been cancelled.
 We want to reassure you that in these very uncertain times, our Admissions policies (both Undergraduate and Postgraduate) will reflect the challenging situations that you may be experiencing.

 Applicants across the world are experiencing similar circumstances due to the Coronavirus pandemic and we will, of course, be applying understanding and fair admission policies to all our applicants.

 For most qualifications, we are still expecting students to receive a final award (even if the way it is assessed may be different to normal).
 If you are still expecting to receive the qualification required in the conditions of your offer then we will consider these results.

 However, if you know that your qualification will no longer be awarded (or if you results will be delayed beyond the end of August), please do contact our Admissions Office so that we can advise further:

 Undergraduate applicants should email firstname.lastname@example.org or telephone +44 (0)1273 678416.